J3nn/RepData_PeerAssessment2/PA2.md

----
-title: 'Peer Assessment 2: Impact of severe weather events on public health and economy in the USA'
+# Peer Assessment 2: Impact of severe weather events on public health and economy in the USA
-author: "Jenny"

----
 # Synopsis

 Storms and other severe weather events can cause both public health and economic problems for communities and municipalities.
 Many severe events can result in fatalities, injuries, and property damage, and preventing such outcomes to the extent possible is a key concern.